Skip to main content

 • A follow-up “Nature, Risk and Resilience Report” from Land App, showing your scores.

-• For certain projects, access to expert advice from Land App’s expert network of Accredited Professional.
+• For certain projects, access to expert advice from Land App’s expert network of Accredited Professionals.

 What are the benefits for the businesses investing in the Nature Reporting projects?